MileHacker Logo

 Themed Itinerary Deep Dive

-Beyond general interests, consider a dive into specific themes.
+Beyond general interests, consider a deep look at specific themes.
 A literary route explores Cervantes' and Zorrilla's houses and their impact on Spanish literature.
 A religious art tour covers various churches and the National Museum of Sculpture's religious masterpieces.
 A Mudejar architecture tour includes Coca Castle and other regional examples.

 Sample Deep Dives